Balaram Hari: Biography

-Balaram Hari was born on 1825 in Meherpur, Nadia, Bengal Presidency, British India (present-day Meherpur District, Bangladesh) to the family of Gobinda Hari and Gormoni.
-He was in his youth employed as a watchman in the service of a local family of zemindars, and being very cruelly treated for alleged neglect of duty he severed his connection with them.
+Balaram Hari was born in 1825 in Meherpur, Nadia, Bengal Presidency, British India (present-day Meherpur District, Bangladesh) to the family of Gobinda Hari and Gormoni.
+He was in his youth employed as a watchman in the service of a local family of zemindars, and being very cruelly treated for alleged neglect of duty, he severed his connection with them.
 After wandering about for some years, he became a religious teacher.
-Balaram Hari won about twenty thousand followers among the low-caste population and Muslims and it became Balarami sect.
+Balaram Hari won about twenty thousand followers among the low-caste population and Muslims, and it became the Balarami sect.

-He had a power of inventing puns though he was quite illiterate.
+He had a knack for inventing puns, though he was quite illiterate.
 By which he could astonish his audience whenever he talked or debated.

-Balaram Hari died in Meherpur, Nadia, Bengal Presidency, British India (present-day Meherpur District, Bangladesh) Nadia on 1890 at the age of 65 years (Bengali: 30 Agrahayan 1297).
+Balaram Hari died in Meherpur, Nadia, Bengal Presidency, British India (present-day Meherpur District, Bangladesh) Nadia in 1890 aged 65.